 M365 commercial offers a range of features that help organizations increase productivity and collaboration, such as email, file storage, video conferencing, and enterprise social networking.
 The subscription plans for M365 commercial are based on the number of users and the features required by the organization.
 Overall, this edition of M365 services is best suited to general commercial use.

-GCC is a government community cloud edition of M365 designed for US federal, state, and local government agencies.
+GCC is a government community cloud edition of M365 designed for US federal, state, and local government agencies, as well as federal contractors and subcontractors.
 This edition provides the same productivity and collaboration tools as the commercial edition, but tenants are specifically hosted in datacenters located only within the continental US.
 Additionally, all employees working at these datacenters must pass a variety of background checks to meet federal, state, and local government requirements.

 GCC is compliant with all of the industry standards listed for commercial, while additionally fulfilling the requirements for DFARS 252.204-7012, DoD SRG Level 2, FBI CJIS (Criminal Justice Information Services), and FedRAMP High.
 This edition of M365 is not sufficient for ITAR, EAR, and the handling of Controlled Unclassified Information (CUI) and Controlled Defense Information (CDI).